WeegeeNumbuh1/FlightGazer/README.md

 <br>
 Found a bug?
 Want to suggest a new feature?
 Open an issue here on Github.

-If you do encounter an issue, provide a copy of `FlightGazer-log.log` which is present in the FlightGazer directory.
+If you do encounter an issue, provide a copy of `FlightGazer-log.log` (and `settings_migrate.log` if present) which can be found in the FlightGazer directory.

 ## ✏️ Changelog & Planned Features
 Read: [`Changelog.txt`](./Changelog.txt).